 All doctoral candidates must complete a minimum of 75 credits of graduate work beyond the bachelor’s degree, including a minimum of 21 credits of dissertation research (or more, depending on major).
 Requirements for the degree of Doctor of Philosophy are qualitative and quantitative.
 Students will find that the formal requirements of residence, course credits, and dissertation provide a framework within which they are free to construct individual programs for creative learning at an advanced level.
 Students must satisfy the detailed requirements of the selected degree program.

-Graduate students in a PhD program should confer with an adviser in the department of major interest regarding: 1) selection of courses; 2) major and minor fields of study; 3) formulation of a guidance committee; 4) qualifying and language examinations; 5) degree candidacy.
+Graduate students in a Ph.D. program should confer with an advisor in the department of major interest regarding: 1) selection of courses; 2) major and minor fields of study; 3) formulation of a guidance committee; 4) qualifying and language examinations; 5) degree candidacy.

-Students in a PhD program must take and pass doctoral qualifying examination(s) administered by their major department.
+Students in a Ph.D. program must take and pass doctoral qualifying examination(s) administered by their major department.
 These examinations are generally scheduled once or twice yearly, and students should consult their academic department for further information.
-Students are highly encouraged to take the examination(s) in their first year of the program, and they may not register for dissertation research until they have passed the examination(s).
-If students have not passed by the end of their second year, they may be disqualified from the PhD program.
-Within six months of passing the examination(s), students and their dissertation adviser must form a dissertation-guidance committee that will oversee course selection, provide research guidance, and ensure that satisfactory progress is being made toward completion of the dissertation in a timely manner.
+Students may not register for dissertation research until they have passed the examination(s).
+Students are encouraged to take the examination(s) in their first year.
+If students have not passed by the beginning of their third year, they may be disqualified from the Ph.D. program.
+Within six months of passing the examination(s), students and their dissertation advisor must form a dissertation-guidance committee that will oversee course selection, provide research guidance, and ensure that satisfactory progress is being made toward completion of the dissertation in a timely manner.
 Course selection must ensure that requirements of major and minors set forth by the respective programs are met.
 The committee, at its discretion or bound by departmental regulations, may require students to present a dissertation research proposal.
 The committee is expected to meet at least once per semester to assess student progress, and doctoral students must defend their dissertation in front of this committee.
-Doctoral students must obtain a checklist of the milestones and requirements for the PhD program from the Office of Graduate Academics.
+Doctoral students must obtain a checklist of the milestones and requirements for the Ph.D. program from the Office of Graduate Academics.

 All doctoral students must maintain a GPA of 3.0 or better at all times and a B or better for the dissertation, and some departments have further specific course or grade requirements that must be fulfilled.
 Once students begin their dissertation research, they must register for at least 3 credits of dissertation every semester until the dissertation is completed and successfully defended (also refer to the section on Maintenance of Studies).

 Degree candidates must present their research to the appointed guidance committee in final manuscript form for official acceptance no later than two weeks before the end of the semester.
-The accepted format for the bound research document is detailed in the “Regulations on Format, Duplication and Publication of Project Reports, Theses and Dissertations.”
-Detailed information is available on the NYU Tandon School of Engineering website.
+The accepted format for the research document is detailed in the Ph.D.
+Dissertation Guidelines.

 Doctoral dissertations are published by UMI Dissertation Publishing (ProQuest).
-The cost of this service is charged to the student.
-Publishing with UMI ensures that the dissertation thesis gains the widest possible audience.
+The cost of this service is free to the student.
+Publishing with UMI ensures that the dissertation gains the widest possible audience.
 Any interested person can purchase copies of a dissertation through the company’s website.

 The faculty regards publication of the major content of a doctoral dissertation in a recognized scientific journal as a necessary final step if the work performed is to achieve maximum usefulness.
 The publication must indicate, by footnote or otherwise, its basis as a NYU Tandon School of Engineering dissertation.